intistelecom/Intis-Telecom-SDK-PHP-obsolete-/README.md

 Please bear in mind that this method has less accuracy than HLR requests as it uses our internal database to check which mobile operator a phone numbers belongs to.

-To get a list of incoming messages please use the function `getIncomingMessages($date)`, where ‘$date’ stands for a particular day in YYYY-mm-dd format.
+To get a list of incoming messages please use the function `getIncomingMessages($date)`, where `$date` stands for a particular day in YYYY-mm-dd format.
 ```php
 $result = $client->getIncomingMessages($date);